Nick Choksi

-I'm a finishing graduate student and NSF Fellow at UC Berkeley.
-In Fall 2025, I'll be starting as a 51 Pegasi b fellow at Caltech.
-For my PhD, I worked with Eugene Chiang on problems in planetary science.
+Nick Choksi As of Fall 2025, I'm a 51 Peg b postdoctoral fellow at Caltech.
+Before moving to Pasadena, I received my PhD in astrophysics from UC Berkeley.
+My thesis focused on problems in planetary science and was advised by Eugene Chiang.
 I also received my undergraduate degrees in physics and astrophysics from Berkeley in 2019.
 As an undergrad I mostly worked with Oleg Gnedin on modeling the formation of stellar clusters across cosmic time.

 Theoretical astrophysics.
-Areas of expertise include celestial mechanics, planet formation, planet-disk hydrodynamic simulations, chondrule formation, globular clusters.
+Areas of expertise include celestial mechanics, planet formation, circumstellar accretion disks, chondrule formation, globular clusters.

 CV and publications (first-author and all).